geistinteractive/sails-filemaker/README.md

 This is useful for FileMaker, since it is a common practice to use naming conventions to denote layouts that are only used for web access.

 Check out **Connections** in the Sails docs, or see the `config/connections.js` file in a new Sails project for information on setting up adapters.

 ### Running the tests
+**NOTE:** you only need to run the tests if you are contributing to this project.
+You do not need to run the tests if you just want to use this in your sails-project.

 You will need to load the ContactsTest.fmp12 file on to your FileMaker Server.
 There is a copy of this file in `test/fixtures/ContactsTest.fmp12`